fleetdm/fleet/ee/tools/puppet/fleetdm/CONTRIBUTING.md

 > **Important** if you make changes to the `utils` folder of the module, you need to run `puppetserver reload` in your Puppet server afterwards, files in that folder are not autoloaded.

+## Releasing

+1. Bump the module version in the [metadata.json](https://github.com/fleetdm/fleet/blob/main/ee/tools/puppet/fleetdm/metadata.json) file.
+2. From the `ee/tools/puppet/fleetdm` directory, run `pdk build`.
+This will generate a `tar.gz` file in the `ee/tools/puppet/fleetdm/pkg/` directory.
+3. Login into the [Puppet Forge](https://forge.puppet.com/), credentials are in 1Password.
+4. Visit the [upload page](https://forge.puppet.com/upload) and upload the `tar.gz` file you generated.

 ## Development cheatsheet

 To trigger a puppet run using the same machine as the server and client: